OR13/diem-unified-charter/diem-unified-charter.md

 Digital emblems extend the range of identifying marks from the physical (visual and tactile) to the digital realm.
 The presence of a digital emblem represents a new signal available to cyber operators, one which can be combined with existing operational procedures to reduce uncertainty and improve decision making.

-The DIEM working group produces documents which describe the creation, presentation, validation and interpretation of digital emblems.
+The DIEM working group produces documents which describe the creation, presentation, validation, and interpretation of digital emblems.

 ## Initial Scope